Pelikantapeten/p3-dad-jokes/README.md

   - <i>Used the wrong syntax.
 Needed to add a "+" sign before the string</i>
 - Pure strings are using the selected colors but all prints from the worksheet are still white and I get a syntax error.
   - <i>Tried Termcolor library instead of Colorama library and it did the trick</i>
+- Get error messages when I try to access a specific row in the worksheet
+  - <i>Used the wrong syntax for the library Gspread.
+Tryed to install and import a different library but that was also problematic.
+Eventually I found the syntax for the Gspread library and it worked.</i>

  [Back to top](#quickmem)